evanrmurphy/lispy-web-dev/README.md

 ### TODO

+- provide an html-def (no quoting necessary) and html-proc (no quoting and no arguments) to cover the most common cases of html-mac with less cognitive overhead
 - fix quoting bugs; there are some bugs with nested quotes and quoting when you have embedded in html (double quotes turning into single quotes?)